 - The cell is the smallest, fundamental and functional unit of life.

 - All organisms are made up of one or more cells.

 - The continuity of life exists directly from the growth and division of the single cell.

 Later on, Rudolf Virchow added, “All cells arise from the pre-existing cells”.

 Modern Cell Theory

-Researchers, scientist, biologist though accepted the cell theory, but still, they know that there are many more features to gather about the cell, and few of them are listed below which are been accepted till now:
+Researchers, scientists, and biologists though accepted the cell theory.
+But still, they know that there are many more features to gather about the cell.
+A few of them are listed below, which have been accepted now:

 - All cells derive from the division of the pre-existing cells.

 - The cell is the structural, functional and elementary unit of life.

 - Energy flow – metabolism and biochemistry also occur within the cell.